Aternus/babel-plugin-include/README.md

 ## Why use this plugin?

-If you ever used a bundler (Webpack/Browserify) or a task runner (Grunt/Gulp) just to manage includes, this is for you.
+A simple way to organize and reuse code.

 The goal of this plugin is to allow a "native" way of including JavaScript code inline - at compilation time.

+Sometimes a bundler (Webpack/Browserify) or a task runner (Grunt/Gulp) is just too much overhead.

 ## Installation